 - Time to relax.
 Yes, rail travel takes longer.
 Where’s the rush?

-How to travel with your pet across America
+And now you know how to travel with your pet on Amtrak!

 - Complete Guide to Plan Your Amtrak Trip